Web Design Myths Debunked

 There are myths everywhere, be it the online world or the virtual world.
 These are an inseparable part of our lives and the world.
 Since our online world is no exception, there are plenty of web design myths associated with the design of a website.
 There are no double minds about the fact that the design of your website acts like the face of your business and a clear perception regarding this is a must.

 Website design and development must not just be visually appealing but also easy going for the customers’ eyes and minds.

 In this article, I’ve compiled a list of web design myths busted in order to have a beautiful website for your business that not just attracts but also retains customers.

 1. White Space Means Space Wasted

-A popular web design myth is that white space is a wasted space.
-Now contrary to the statement, white space is the negative space that is immensely important for a web design and is sadly often overlooked and neglected.
-White space is that space between graphics, columns, margins, texts, images, etc.
+A popular web design myth is that white space is wasted space.
+Now contrary to the statement, white space is the negative space that is immensely important for web design and is sadly often overlooked and neglected.
+White space is the space between graphics, columns, margins, texts, images, etc.

 Talking in general, it is that portion of the page that’s left empty to make it look more elegant and to smoothen things out.

 - It accentuates readability while providing the resting space

 - Provides necessary emphasis and a sense of direction by taking the eyes there

 - White space creates perfect balance and harmony